corphish/widgets-ktx/widgets-ktx/docs/ImmutableListAdapter.md

 ### Usage
 You need to define the `ListAdaptable` interface and build an adapter from it.
 Definition guidelines are as follows:
 -  `getLayoutResource(viewType)` - Supply the layout resource id of the item.
 This is used in the `onCreateViewHolder` method of RecyclerView adapter.
 If you want to have different layouts for different items, you can use the `viewType` parameter to check and supply the ids accordingly.
 You can define a behavior on how view types are defined based on the item position by overriding the `getViewType()` method.
--  `getListItems()` - Supply the list of data which is going to be displayed.
+-  `getListItems()` - Supply the immutable list of data which is going to be displayed.
 Only single item type is supported, so if you need multiple data sets, please combine them in a data class and use the data class type instead.
 -  `getViewHolder(view, viewType)` - Supply the ViewHolder which defines the layout views.
 Build your ViewHolder with the `view` parameter which is the inflated view of id that you supplied in `getLayoutResource()`.
 If you need to have different ViewHolders for different view types, use the `viewType` parameter to detect and supply accordingly.
 In case you are planning to supply multiple ViewHolders, make sure to define the ViewHolder type of the Adaptable to be a generic one.
 -  `getViewType(position)` - You need not override this if you are not planning to use view types, otherwise you can supply a logic on how a type of view is determined based on item position.
 This is a helper method, not used internally, but meant to be used by you in binding.
 -  `bind(viewHolder, position)` - Supply the binding logic here.
 You can retrieve the views from `viewHolder` and populate them with `getListItems()[position]`.
--  `buildImmutableListAdapter(notifyDataSetChanged = false)` - Builds the adapter for working with immutable lists, which you can use it in a recyclerView.
-An optional boolean parameter can be passed which can ask the adapter to invoke its `notifyDataSetChanged()` method immediately if value is true.
+-  `buildMutableListAdapter(notifyDataSetChanged = false)` - Builds the adapter for working with immutable lists, which you can use it in a recyclerView.
--  `buildMutableListAdapter(diffUtilItemCallback, notifyDataSetChanged = false)` - Builds the adapter for working with mutable lists, which you can use it in a recyclerView.
-A `DiffUtil.ItemCallback` definition needs to passed so that item changes can be handled.
 An optional boolean parameter can be passed which can ask the adapter to invoke its `notifyDataSetChanged()` method immediately if value is true.

 However, you still need to define a `ViewHolder` class and supply it to `ListAdaptable`.
 Check the [BasicViewHolder](https://github.com/corphish/widgets-ktx/blob/master/widgets-ktx/docs/BasicViewHolder.md) and [ClickableViewHolder](https://github.com/corphish/widgets-ktx/blob/master/widgets-ktx/docs/ClickableViewHolder.md) to easily create `ViewHolder` objects.